 The internet is not inherently good or bad.
 Like all things, there are pros and cons.
 The internet is great for children’s education and entertainment and provides plenty of opportunities for learning and growth.
 However, cyber threats are real and are among the biggest concerns for children’s safety and well-being.
 So, how can parents be proactive and safeguard their children from cybercrime?
 Here are some common cyber threats and actionable tips to protect your children:

 Cyberbullying is a very common threat to kids and teens online.
-In fact, 52 percent of teens with a tech device report being cyberbullied, but only 6 percent of parents are aware that their child is a victim.
+In fact, nearly 43% of kids have been bullied online and 1 in 4 has had it happen more than once.
+However, only 1 in 10 victims will inform a parent or trusted adult of their abuse.
 To prevent cyberbullying, it’s important to stay involved in your child’s life and actively know what is going on.

 - Report harassment immediately.

 - Encourage your child to tell you about any hurtful or offensive messages they encounter.